Blackwood suburb profile

 Blackwood demographics

-Blackwood, nestled in the Adelaide Hills, is a charming suburb known for its leafy streets, community spirit, and family-friendly atmosphere.
-With a population of 4,266, Blackwood offers a peaceful retreat from the hustle and bustle of city life while still providing convenient access to Adelaide's amenities.
-The median age of 45 suggests a mature community, with many residents enjoying the suburb's tranquil environment and natural beauty.
+Blackwood, nestled in the Adelaide Hills, is a charming suburb known for its lush greenery and tranquil environment.
+With a population of 4,266, it offers a peaceful retreat from the hustle and bustle of city life while still being conveniently connected to Adelaide's amenities.
+The median age of 45 suggests a mature community, with many families and long-term residents enjoying the suburb's serene lifestyle and natural beauty.

 The suburb's housing landscape is characterized by a high rate of home ownership, with 43.5% of properties owned outright and 41.3% owned with a mortgage.
-This stability reflects the long-term commitment of residents to the area, making it an ideal place for families and retirees alike.
-The rental market is relatively small, with only 15.2% of properties being rented, indicating a strong preference for home ownership among the community.
+This reflects a stable community with a strong sense of belonging and investment in the area.
+Rental properties make up only 15.2% of the housing market, indicating a preference for long-term residency and home ownership among Blackwood's residents.

 Blackwood infrastructure, key developments and investment opportunities